openstack/ironic-inspector/README.rst

 Usual hardware introspection flow is as follows:

-* Operator installs undercloud with **ironic-inspector** (e.g. using instack-undercloud_).
+* Operator enrolls nodes into Ironic_ e.g. via ironic CLI command.

-* Operator enrolls nodes into Ironic either manually or by uploading CSV file to `Tuskar UI`_.
   Power management credentials should be provided to Ironic at this step.

 * Nodes are put in the correct state for introspection as described in `Node States`_.

-* Operator sends nodes on introspection either manually using **ironic-inspector** API (see Usage_) or again via `Tuskar UI`_.
+* Operator sends nodes on introspection using **ironic-inspector** API or CLI (see Usage_).

 * On receiving node UUID **ironic-inspector**: